C05-Chan/Lilly-recruitment-challenge/DOCUMENTATION.md

 - Struggled with the `fetch` as it was not the same as before so I had to refer to the references and ChatGPT.

 Update and Delete Medicine
 - Copied the same search bar from search query and tried to use the same function from before to check if the medicine was in the database.
-However it didn't work so I created a new function called 'searchForMedicineToUpdateOrDelete', it basically does the same thing but checks if it would pop up the 'updateFields' for the price or the 'DeleteMedicineButton' if the medicine is found.
+However it didn't work so I created a new function called `searchForMedicineToUpdateOrDelete`, it basically does the same thing but checks if it would pop up the `updateFields` for the price or the `DeleteMedicineButton` if the medicine is found.
 - Validation is added to ensure that they are updating/ deleting a medicine that is actually in the database.
 - Did the same by addEventListener and coding the functions for both.